SixArm/rust-101/src/topics/examples/run-a-terminal-program-with-cursive.md

 # Run a terminal program with cursive

-Rust example code to create a simple interactive terminal program, by using the `cursive` crate.
+Run a simple interactive terminal user interface program, by using the `cursive` crate.

 ```rust
 use cursive::Cursive;